Spacecraft Equipment Environmental Control

-Achievement of such a thermal energy balance involves the investigation of three specific areas: 1.
-Establishment of design requirements; 2.
-Evaluation of properties of materials; and 3 development of analytical approach.
+Achievement of such a thermal energy balance involves the investigation of three specific areas:

 The solution to the problem of vehicle and/or equipment pressurization, which is the second half of major environmental control functions, is also treated in this section.
 Pressurization in this case may be defined as the task associated with the storage and control of a pressurizing fluid, leakage control, and repressurization.
 Although secondary to the thermal energy balance, the function of pressure control is nevertheless an important aspect of the overall environmental problem.